dmwm/CMSKubernetes/kubernetes/cmsweb-nginx/docs/end-to-end.md

 will follow all steps via CLI interface.

 ```
-# first we login to lxplus-cloud
-ssh lxplus-cloud

 # the openstack command provides plenty of options, feel free to explore them, e.g.
 # openstack help
 # openstack coe cluster help